camunda/camunda-docs/versioned_docs/version-8.0/components/best-practices/modeling/modeling-beyond-the-happy-path.md

   - BPMN Message Event
   - BPMN Timer Event
   - Happy Path
+description: "Model the happy path to the desired end result before collecting problems and exceptions, prioritizing them, and introducing them incrementally."
 ---

 First, model the happy path to the desired end result before collecting problems and exceptions, prioritizing them, and introducing them incrementally.
 Secondly, focus on one selected issue at a time, and choose the right techniques for modeling beyond the happy path.